fbpx

 Introduction to Administrative Review Tribunal (ART) Replacing Administrative Appeals Tribunal (AAT)

-The Administrative Review Tribunal, or ART, is the new body that will replace the Administrative Appeals Tribunal (AAT), which will be abolished.
-The Administrative Review Tribunal is expected to commence on 14 October 2024.
+The Administrative Review Tribunal, or ART, is the new body that replaces the Administrative Appeals Tribunal (AAT), which was abolished on 14 October 2024.
+So, if you’re wondering how to appeal a visa refusal following this update, the Administrative Review Tribunal is the answer.

-As the date of the transition from AAT to ART is approaching, ONE derland Consulting has summarized some critical updates about the transformation and its implications on the visa application process.
+The transition from AAT to ART might confuse you, so ONE derland Consulting has summarised some critical updates about the transformation and its implications on the visa application process.

 Commencement of Administrative Review Tribunal

-The Administrative Review Tribunal (ART) will officially replace the Administrative Appeals Tribunal (AAT) on 14 October 2024.
-This means the Administrative Appeals Tribunal will be formally abolished on the same date.
-The ART will be impartial, independent, accessible, efficient, and user-focused.
-Following the start of the ART, the present AAT will be abolished.
+The Administrative Review Tribunal (ART) officially replaced the Administrative Appeals Tribunal (AAT) on 14 October 2024, which means the AAT was formally abolished on the same date.
+The ART will be impartial, independent, accessible, efficient, and user-focused, ensuring a fair process for all.

 All pending matters before the AAT will be transferred automatically to the ART.
 If you are an applicant or another party in a lawsuit, you are not required to do anything.